Academic edition · v2.0 · July 2026 · changelog

 The constructive proposal replaces emergence with perspective.
 On a relational substrate, where relations rather than locations are basic (Rovelli 1996; Ladyman and Ross 2007), spacetime is not what the substrate produces but how the substrate is disclosed to a region of itself that models a world it belongs to.
 The same move applies to consciousness: experience is not what matter produces at sufficient complexity but how a sufficiently recursive structure is disclosed from within.

 That recursive structure is the fold: a configuration in which a subset of relations takes other relations, including its own operation, as content.
 To exclude trivial recursion (a thermostat, a self-referential spreadsheet), a consciousness-relevant fold must meet four criteria: integrated self-modelling, temporal continuity, counterfactual sensitivity, and self-maintaining operational integrity.
-A fold meeting these criteria has, by structural necessity, exactly two primitive orientations: toward represented content and toward representational activity.
-The first appears as world; the second appears as awareness.
+A fold meeting these criteria is argued to have exactly two primitive orientations, toward represented content and toward representational activity; the argument is conceptual rather than formal, and Section 3 states what a demonstration would require.
+The first orientation appears as world; the second appears as awareness.
 They are two appearances of one structure, not two substances.

 2. Relation to existing work